-Changes in extreme precipitation for multiple time scales exhibit similar patterns (Figure). extreme for multiple time scales Single day mean annual maximum precipitation totals were compared with the mean annual maximum for 3-day accumulated and a 7-day accumulated totals.
-In all cases, maximum precipitation increases, with the largest increases in absolute changes occurring along the upupwind side and the crest of the Cascades, and the largest percentage increases occurring in the interior of the domain where the absolute magnitudes are low to begin with.
+Single day mean annual maximum precipitation totals were compared with the mean annual maximum for 3-day accumulated and a 7-day accumulated totals.
+Changes in annual maximum 1-day, 3-day and 7-day accumulated precipitation exhibit similar patterns (Figure).
+In all cases, maximum precipitation increases, with the largest increases in absolute changes occurring along the windward side and the crest of the Cascades, and the largest percentage increases occurring in the interior of the domain where the absolute magnitudes are low to begin with.
 There are some suggestions of decreases in extreme precipitation on the Northeast side of the Olympic Peninsula.
 For 7-day totals, there are some slight decreases predicted on the downwind side of the coast range.
 More work is needed to understand if these changes are robust.